Amir-Mohammadi/Q1ORM/README.md

 A lightweight **Object–Relational Mapping (ORM)** framework built with **Qt** and **C++**, designed to make database operations simple, type-safe, and cross-platform.
+- This release of Q1ORM **currently supports PostgreSQL only**.
+- Support for additional databases (SQLite, SQL Server, etc.) will be added in future releases
 ---

 ## 📁 Project Structure